 On the contrary, the rest of the world’s major broiler producers and even the countries with marginal poultry production, process more than 95 percent of the total broilers produced.

 To make things worse, finished poultry products under FTA with Malaysia are allowed to be imported in Pakistan free of import duty and sales tax, and from China at a preferential rate of 10 percent customs duty.

-To restrict the import of value-added poultry products, the government must immediately impose a regulatory duty of at least 40 percent on imports of finished products, processed chicken and tab eggs.
-This will give the poultry exporters a much-needed space they require for growth.
+To restrict the import of value-added poultry products, the government must immediately impose a regulatory duty of at least 40 percent on imports of finished products, processed chicken, and tab eggs.
+This will give the poultry exporters the much-needed space they require for growth.

 To curb illegal imports, global chicken importers must comply with Pakistan’s Halal Standards, and every consignment of poultry product reaching Pakistan must be accompanied by a certificate issued and authenticated by the Halal Regulatory Authority nominated by the importing country.
 This practice is quite common in other Muslim countries.

 Although the article was originally published on Aaj news, we have edited some of the content to make it more user-friendly.

 You must be logged in to post a comment.